JDzejlan/Web-project/README.md

 ## Hosting Information

 - **Hosted:** The project is hosted on a free hosting platform.
-- **SSL Certificate:** The website does not have an SSL certificate.
 - **Database:** It utilizes a database on a phpMyAdmin server.

 ## Access